somewhatcold/OCADgame/README.md

 # OCADgame

+## IMPORTANT

+THIS IS AN ARCHIVE OF THE OLD .MAIN BRANCH WHICH CONTAINED THE ORIGINAL UNITY PROTOTYPE.
+DO NOT EDIT ANYTHING IN THIS BRANCH OR PUSH CHANGES.
+THIS EXISTS ONLY AS AN ARCHIVE.

+Thank you :D

 ## Basic Info
 When working on this project, please work on your own seperate **<ins>branch</ins>** and create a **<ins>pull-request</ins>** before merging your changes to **MAIN** and ensuring there are no conflicts.